artikrh/artikrh.github.io/posts/av-evasion-network-sockets.md

 <script src="https://gist.github.com/artikrh/9fe78a9c3ecca773be4ab8e4f200c043.js"></script>

-Compiling this Java program into a Windows Excecutable comprises of convering `.jar` to `.exe` using [various tools](https://stackoverflow.com/questions/2011664/compiling-a-java-program-into-an-executable), however, I will be using the IntelliJ IDE to [directly build a binary artifact](https://www.youtube.com/watch?v=_KHCHiH2RZ0) and run the program along a fully up-to-date Windows Defender.
-The `klon` keyword will triger the keylogging capability, whereas `kloff` will stop the key listener:
+Compiling this Java program into a Windows executable comprises of converting `.jar` to `.exe` using [various tools](https://stackoverflow.com/questions/2011664/compiling-a-java-program-into-an-executable), however, I will be using the IntelliJ IDE to [directly build a binary artifact](https://www.youtube.com/watch?v=_KHCHiH2RZ0) and run the program along a fully up-to-date Windows Defender.
+The `klon` keyword will trigger the keylogging capability, whereas `kloff` will stop the key listener:

 ![Proof of Concept](/assets/images/Keylogger.png)